 - Empowerment of farmers and workers: Empowerment builds upon the other benefits by offering transparency and giving workers a voice.
 Fairtrade stipulates that workers must have a democratic structure.
 The World Fair Trade Organization has more general principles in this area, stating that producers and organizations must work together to improve the product.

-Fair Trade vs. Organic
+Fair Trade Coffee Or Organic Coffee?

 A common assumption many people make is that fair trade and organic products are one in the same.
 While the two are closely related, there are some key differences.

 Organic products refer only to environmental and farming practices, such as avoiding the use of artificial or genetically modified seeds, fertilizers, and pesticides.